dmccuskey/lua-objects/README.md

 A collection of Lua modules.

-These are pure Lua modules pulled out of my DMC Corona Library.
-I wanted to start using these in a server environment.
-They will later be re-integrate into the Corona Library, using subclassing, etc.
+These are pure Lua modules extracted from my [DMC Corona Library](https://github.com/dmccuskey/DMC-Corona-Library).
+I did this because I wanted to start using them in a server environment.
+They have been re-integrate into the Corona Library, using subclassing, etc.

+*Tests*

-The unit tests are written using [Busted](https://github.com/Olivine-Labs/busted).
+The available unit tests are written using [Busted](https://github.com/Olivine-Labs/busted).
 Install using luarocks:

 `> luarocks install busted`